-

 All songs written, composed and performed by Andy B (ArconicA)

-Produced, Recorded & Mixed by Andy B
+Produced, Recorded, Mixed and mastered by Andy B

 Andy B uses the following instruments, equipment and software